Photo by Ella Arrow

 I live in a house built in 1885.
 The dining room slopes decidedly toward the windows and none of the doors are straight.
 I know how to love time-worn buildings and their glorious wrinkles.

-I had no destination after the schoolhouse.
+I had no destination after the bittersweet beauty of the old schoolhouse.
 I drove through a few little towns I knew, and followed some country roads I didn’t.
 My other find of the day was a few barns on the verge of collapse, on the edge of otherwise healthy-looking farms.
 A few years ago my son dubbed these “Jenga barns”, as if the loss of one little piece of wood could cause the whole thing to tumble.
 I didn’t want to creep around someone else’s property, but I got a couple of shots I liked from the side of the road.
 I love that you can see the sky through the ribs.

 There was a Jenga barn on the road to turn in to my last office job.
 I loved driving by it every day, thinking about not only what it must have been, grand and wide and sturdy and useful, but admiring the way it sloped and shrugged, losing its shape to the weight of time.
 Someday I’ll head back there and get more than a snapshot on my phone.
 Some future safari, maybe.